Crexzyz/terminal-configs/README.md

-# Linux Configs
+# Terminal Configs
-Repository with custom configurations for Linux environments
+Repository with custom configurations for Bash and Powershell terminals

+# Powershell
+Save the file to `Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`